 For really small animals, a small knife can take care of most needs.

 When you start getting into deer, elk, moose, cattle, sheep, and goats, it is a lot better to have a hatchet and a knife or two because it can be hard to crack a rib bone and get the rib cage open with just a small knife.

 Personally I think there is a lot to be said for a good hatchet and knife combo so I am going to start out with the one Matt and I have owned for 12 years at this point and it is still going strong.

 Gator Combo Axe with 2.7″ Fixed Blade Knife in Handle

 Steel: Forged Steel

 Knife Weight: 2 oz

 When I bought this combo for Matt, Gerber did not make as many styles or low priced hatchets and knives.
-I paid $50 for it but that was up in southeast Alaska where prices tended to be a little higher than the lower 48.
 After checking on the current price I am happy to say that it is actually lower than what I paid but appears to be the same exact design and materials that have stood up to more than a decade of homesteading and camping use.
 This was one of the best camping purchases I have made.
 At the time I had no idea that we would one day use this to process so much meat for the table while getting our piece of North Carolina into better shape.

 As this is forged steel, you do have to take care of this to avoid rust.
 While it is not featured in the pic above, it comes with a nylon sheath that covers the head of the hatchet.
 The knife stays in the handle of the hatchet well thanks to a magnet.